Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Vyos_reference.md

 ### Note about basic command structure:

 Basic command structure in VyOS begins with enter config mode, ``configure``, then doing the commands.
-To commit the configuration to the system, use `commit`, then to save so that the configuratoin will stay on reboot, use `save`.
+To commit the configuration to the system, use `commit`, then to save so that the configuration will stay on reboot, use `save`. `set` is used as the way to set a configuration rule, while `delete` is used to delete a configuration rule.

 ## Commands